ijemmao/workshop-ws-4-10-css-bootstrap-4-bulma/intro.md

 # Let's take a step back
 ##### How and why was Bootstrap created?

-Prior to Bootstrap's inception there was a severe lack of consistency across front-end web development platforms.
+Prior to Bootstrap's inception building from scratch was a tedious manual process.

 In the early 2010's Twitter began the construction of an internal tool used to "document and share common design patterns and assets within the company."

 Twitter proceeded to release an open source version of the tool titled Bootstrap, which was received  with great acclaim.

-Since, Bootstrap has become wildly popular, reaching second place on Github's download rankings.

 ---

-# Why use Bootstrap?
+# Why should you use Bootstrap?

 ##### Numerous core competencies position Bootstrap as an outstanding candidate for simple to intermediate web design